-EMOTIVE FRUITION is a lively performance series where actors bring to life new page poetry for the stage.
+EMOTIVE FRUITION‘s mission is to create meaningful poetry programming that entertains, educates, and heals.
+We produce a full season of live poetry events where actors collaborate with poets to bring new page poetry to life on stage.
 In addition to fostering a vibrant collective of poets and actors in New York, Emotive Fruition looks forward to bringing together audiences and artists across the country.

 Joniece Abbott-Pratt New York Theatre: The Good Negro (Public Theatre), Alondra Was Here by Chisa Hutchinson (The Wild Project) Regional: The Mountaintop (Geva Theatre), Seven Guitars (No Rules Theatre Company), The House that will not Stand (Berkeley Repertory Theatre and Yale Repertory), Stick Fly (Arden Theatre), A Raisin in the Sun (Palm Beach Dramaworks), Slippery as Sin (Passage Theatre), Ma Rainey’s Black Bottom (Huntington Theatre Company), Gem of the Ocean (Hartford Stage), The Piano Lesson (Yale Rep and Delaware Theatre Company), The Good Negro (Dallas Theatre Center), Mama’s Gonna Buy You (William Inge Theatre Festival), Dirt Rich (NY Summer Stage), Stick Fly and The Overwhelming (Contemporary American Theatre Festival), False Creeds (Alliance Theatre Company), Breath, Boom (Synchronicity Performance Group), and The Doll Play’s (Actor’s Express) Upcoming: Seven Guitars (Actors Theatre of Louisville) Training: Clark Atlanta University, MFA-University of Iowa.